ankane/rails-template/README.md

 Some views, stylesheets, and helper functions were forked from https://github.com/sporkd/compass-html5-boilerplate.

-## Fork this project so you can personalize it!
+## Fork this project so you can personalize it

 Then, clone the fork to your development machine.